marianesfg/windows-uwp.pt-br/windows-apps-src/gaming/gamepad-and-vibration.md

 > The Xbox Elite Wireless Controller is equipped with four additional **Paddle** buttons on its underside.
 These can be used to provide redundant access to game commands that are difficult to use together (such as the right thumbstick together with any of the **A**, **B**, **X**, or **Y** buttons) or to provide dedicated access to additional commands. -->

 > [!NOTE]
-> `Windows.Gaming.Input.Gamepad` também dá suporte a gamepads do Xbox 360, que têm o mesmo layout de controle como padrão gamepads do Xbox One.
+> `Windows.Gaming.Input.Gamepad` também dá suporte a gamepads do Xbox 360, que têm o mesmo layout de controle dos gamepads padrão Xbox One.

 ### <a name="vibration-and-impulse-triggers"></a>Gatilhos de vibração e impulso